dscape/rewrite/README.md

 ### 2.3.2 permissions

 ### 2.3.3. xquery lambdas
 The most flexible way of ensuring constraints is to run an XQuery lambda function.
-An example usage for a lambda in a contraint would be:
+An example usage for a lambda in a constraint would be:

 1. Only show the user information that pertains to the currently logged-in user

+###  ✕ 2.4. content-negotiation

 ###  ✕ mvc goodies
 Some MVC goodies are deliberately not bundled in `rewrite`.